Bury your gays: In television

 This happens especially often in television shows.
 According to Autostraddle, which examined 1,779 scripted U.S. television series from 1976 to 2016, 11% (193) of them featured lesbian or bisexual female characters, and among these, 35% saw lesbian or bisexual characters dead, while only 16% provided a happy ending for them.
 Similarly, among all lesbian or bisexual characters in ended series, 31% ended up dead, and only 10% received a happy ending.
 In a study of 242 character deaths in the 2015–2016 television season, Vox reported that "A full 10 percent of deaths [were] queer women."
 In one month of 2016, four lesbian or bisexual women were killed in four shows, further showcasing the prevalence of this occurrence on screen.
 Such statistics led Variety to conclude in 2016 that "the trope is alive and well on TV, and fictional lesbian and bisexual women in particular have a very small chance of leading long and productive lives".

 GLAAD's 2016 TV report stated:

 While much improvement has been made and TV remains incredibly far ahead of film in terms of LGBTQ representation, it must be made clear that television – and broadcast series more specifically – failed queer women this year as character after character was killed.
 This is especially disappointing as this very report just last year called on broadcast content creators to do better by lesbian and bisexual women after superfluous deaths on Chicago Fire and Supernatural.
 This continues a decades-long trend of killing LGBTQ characters – often solely to further a straight, cisgender character's plotline – which sends a dangerous message to audiences.
 It is important that creators do not reinvigorate harmful tropes, which exploit an already marginalized community.

+In some cases, burying queer characters can be a survival mechanism for a show as shows with queer storylines can be subject to cancellation as executives believe there would otherwise not be a large enough audience to continue.
+This is phenomenon is known as "cancelling your gays," in which cancellation of TV shows disproportionately affects shows with queer themes and characters.